mopidy/mopidy.js/README.md

 // collected will have the same effect, so this isn't strictly necessary. mopidy.close();

-// Unregister all event listeners.
+// Unsubscribe all event listeners.
 If you don't do this, you may have
 // lingering references to the object causing the garbage collector to not
 // clean up after it.
 mopidy.off();